yyle88/gormmom/internal/docs/README_OLD_DOC.en.md

 ---

 For example, during this project, I encountered difficulty when trying to extract content from tags.
-The recommended term was `extract`, but I initially only thought of alternatives such as `get`, `parse`, or `obtain`.
+The recommended term was `extract`, but I first just thought of alternatives such as `get`, `parse`, or `obtain`.

 This experience reinforced my belief in the necessity of programming in your native language.
 Without it, code ends up as a patchwork of imprecise terms, which can lead to confusion and inefficiency.